-Although the sale of Nauticus' products may occur on either point sales or RaaS/SaaS models, the fleet services and software (ToolKITT) are targeted for this type of recurring revenue sales.
+Although the sale of Nauticus' products may occur on either point sales or RaaS/SaaS models, the fleet services and software ("ToolKITT") are targeted for this type of recurring revenue sales.
 Other products such as Argonaut (US Defense) and Olympic Arms (for existing ROVs) are anticipated to be sold through conventional sales contracts with accompanying software licenses.
 Aquanaut, the commercial subsea vehicle, may also be sold to selective customers, when those sales are not expected to cannibalize or compete with other Nauticus fleet services.

-To date, Nauticus has generated revenue through U.S. defense contracts utilizing Aquanaut, Hydronaut, ToolKITT and commercial contracts for engineering services.
-The Argonaut has completed final assembly in our facility and underwent initial commissioning in the Pacific Ocean, leading to its expected acceptance by a Large Confidential Government Contractor, for further use in US government applications.
+To date, Nauticus has generated revenue through U.S. defense contracts utilizing Aquanaut, Hydronaut, Argonaut, ToolKITT and commercial contracts for engineering services and vehicle leasing.
+The Argonaut has completed final assembly in our facility and is has undergone commissioning testing in the Pacific Ocean, leading to its acceptance by the customer, a Large Confidential Government Contractor, for further use in US government applications.
 Nauticus intends to continue to support the U.S. Department of Defense as a contract performer, both on its own and with a Large Confidential Government Contractor.
 These contracts support further technology development for Nauticus and further opportunities to migrate aspects of this work to the commercial sector.
 Both Nauticus and our partner, a Large Confidential Government Contractor, plan to actively pursue sales and services in the U.S. defense and intelligence communities through the Argonaut vehicle.
-Engineering services for ad hoc projects will be naturally phased out of the revenue mix as Nauticus focuses on deploying its service fleet and conducting subsea services.

-Currently, Nauticus has limited product sales as its core products are still under development.
-Product sales to date have been for HaloGuard, a red zone monitoring solution we developed.
-In June 2022, Nauticus Robotics Holdings and Transocean negotiated an end to Nauticus Robotics Holdings' support on the HaloGuard product line in order to focus more on the mainline revenue generating items for Nauticus Robotics Holdings.
+Currently, Nauticus has not completed any material product sales, and many of its core products are still under development.
+Nauticus provided service and support for HaloGuard products, a red zone monitoring solution.
+As of June 2022, Nauticus Robotics Holdings and Transocean negotiated an end to Nauticus Robotics Holdings' support on the product line in order to focus more on the mainline revenue generating items for Nauticus Robotics Holdings.

-The RaaS model is anticipated to commence in mid 2023 with the currently available Hydronaut and Aquanaut in Nauticus' inventory.
-The RaaS model will initially be offered through a preproduction Hydronaut and preproduction Aquanaut pair at a price point that is less than the anticipated \$40,000 per day rate (disclosed herein).
-After delivery of additional vehicles to increase the fleet size and after their respective commissioning, the RaaS model is anticipated to continue in late 2023 with the production Hydronauts and production Aquanauts at the expected market rate of \$40,000 per day.
+The RaaS model is anticipated to commence in late 2023 or 2024 with the Hydronaut and Aquanaut units currently under construction at the expected market rate of \$30,000-\$50,000 per day.
 Since the vehicles will have limited calendar space to generate revenue in 2023, the RaaS service model is expected to account for just a small portion of 2023 revenues.